-We observe that: (1) When the network change frequency is setting as 30 seconds, which is less than the minimum network change frequency, we find that EdgeBooster's controller always perceives the initial bandwidth and does not change the offloading strategy.
-This is because although the network is constantly changing, Wonder Shaper has not yet taken effect and has changed again, controlled script of the network bandwidth has fallen into a loop, resulting in no changes of EdgeBooster's controller.
-(2) Once the network change frequency exceeds the minimum change frequency, we can see that EdgeBooster's controller can perceive network changes as the bandwidth increases and make offloading decisions in time.
-Especially when the bandwidth increases to 5.5Mbps, the controller starts to offload calculations to the edge server to obtain more accurate service.
-However, when we increase the bandwidth to about 20Mbps, EdgeBooster performs a small climbing and in a stable state.
-A similar conclusion can also be obtained in Fig. 14(b) when we gradually reduce the network bandwidth from 25Mbps to 1.5Mbps.
-Although we do not further verify more complex scenarios, such as simultaneously increasing or decreasing the network bandwidth, the change boundary in these scenarios is similar to a certain stage in Fig. 14(a) or Fig. 14(b).
+We observe that: 1) when the network change frequency is setting as 30 s, which is less than the minimum network change frequency, we find that EdgeBooster's controller always perceives the initial bandwidth and does not change the offloading strategy.
+This is because although the network is constantly changing, Wonder Shaper has not yet taken effect and has changed again, controlled script of the network bandwidth has fallen into a loop, resulting in no changes of EdgeBooster's controller and 2) once the network change frequency exceeds the minimum change frequency, we can see that EdgeBooster's controller can perceive network changes as the bandwidth increases and make offloading decisions in time.
+Especially when the bandwidth increases to 5.5 Mb/s, the controller starts to offload calculations to the edge server to obtain more accurate service.
+However, when we increase the bandwidth to about 20 Mb/s, EdgeBooster performs a small climbing and in a stable state.
+A similar conclusion can also be obtained in Fig. 14(b) when we gradually reduce the network bandwidth from 25 to 1.5 Mb/s.
+Although we do not further verify more complex scenarios, such as simultaneously increasing or decreasing the network bandwidth, the change boundary in these scenarios is similar to a certain stage in Fig. 14(a) or (b).
 Therefore, experimental results in Fig. 14 illustrate that EdgeBooster's controller can provide stable services through continuous testing under different network changing frequencies.

-2) Latency comparisons: EdgeBooster provides a pure front-end segmentation locally for a weak network condition or with an unavailable edge server without offloading computations to the edge server.
-Thus, we present the latency comparisons between parallel Booster and non-parallel Booster under 4G and WiFi in Fig. 15(a) and Fig. 15(b).
-We observe that our parallel Booster can improve the frame processing by 42% and 36% in 4G and WiFi respectively compared with non-parallel frame processing.
-This acceleration of the parallel Booster can effectively improve the frame processing for the mobile web on a common edge server, which also makes it possible to meet a real-time requirement on the mobile web.
-In summary, performing a parallel technology on the edge server is significant in making it possible to process continuous vision tasks for the mobile web.
+2) Latency Comparisons: EdgeBooster provides a pure frontend segmentation locally for a weak network condition or with an unavailable edge server without offloading computations to the edge server.
+Thus, we present the latency comparisons between parallel Booster and nonparallel Booster under 4G and WiFi in Fig. 15(a) and (b).
+We observe that our parallel Booster can improve the frame processing by 42% and 36% in 4G and WiFi, respectively, compared with nonparallel frame processing.
+This acceleration of the parallel Booster can effectively improve the frame processing for the mobile Web on a common edge server, which also makes it possible to meet a real-time requirement on the mobile Web.
+In summary, performing a parallel technology on the edge server is significant in making it possible to process continuous vision tasks for the mobile Web.
 It is a good choice to design parallel technology for accelerating image segmentation on a common edge server based on the above comparisons.